 Asia:

 And it also explains why downloads are going at a snail’s pace.
 Needless to say, Opera VPN will be exceptionally slow regardless of what server location you’re using.
-Even “Europe” is very slow and I live on this continent.
+Even “Europe” is very slow and we live on this continent.

 Is Opera VPN Good for Gaming?